LordA2117/htbreacher-private/README.md

 If you don't have ollama install it and then do `ollama pull openhermes`

 After that run this thing so that it.... you know, runs

+Also have an ollama api key so that you can use the cloud (which this does btw)